nice-game-hints/lsl-wetdreams-two/06-nlw/030-plan/010-find-bj.md

 No counter-clockwise.
 So no combinations of NW, WS, SE, EN.

 # More?
 Only go to same direction after done every direction before.
-So the first four letters are NSWE and the last four letters are combination of NWES.
+So the first four letters are a combination of NSWE and the last four letters are a combination of NWES.

 # Show me!
 Here is one working combination: NESWWNES